sidath-arosha/devops_assessment/README.md

 - need to install python3.8 version,boto3 and botocore and ansible latest version
 - check out the ansible project
 - copy the web.pem file to /home folder
-- access the dynamic inventory using aws_ec2.yml
+- configure the "aws_access_key" and "aws_secret_key" to access the dynamic inventory using aws_ec2.yml/inventory folder
 - ansible-playbook -i ./inventory/aws_ec2.yml init.yml
 - there are two roles for installing and config ngix and installing jdk
 - After runing this provisioning the nginx web server with relevent configurations and install openjdk 8